23 Types of Frogs in Florida

 The Southern Chorus Frog (Pseudacris nigrita) is a small hylid frog indigenous to the southeastern regions of the United States.
 They are prevalent in temperate forests and wetland habitats.

-The body coloration of these types of frogs in Florida can range from a light tan to a grayish white.
+The body coloration of these frogs in Florida can range from a light tan to a grayish white.
 Small, broken lines or spots are on their backs, and they have tipped toes and small pads on their toes.
 Their top lips have a thin black line, a trait that differentiates them from the other species of frogs.

 11. Ornate Chorus Frog